 To convert visitors into leads, the offer has to be truly valuable.
 And it needs to be something they receive instantly - this is equally important in B2C and B2B lead generation!

-Whether it’s an eBook download, newsletter subscription or a free consultation booking, instant gratification is key.
-With content this is easy and can be automated..
+Whether it’s an eBook download, newsletter subscription, or free consultation booking, instant gratification is key.
+With content, this is easy and can be automated.

 When it comes to customer inquiry forms, a quick reaction is needed from your sales team.
 Unfortunately, many businesses are failing to respond fast enough!

 This is something we are very passionate about at giosg.
-We aim to follow-up with leads within a few minutes!
-Because we know, the faster you follow-up with your online leads the more likely you are to convert them.
+We aim to follow up with leads within a few minutes, because we know the faster you follow up the more likely you are to convert them.

 By using workflow automation and tasks you can increase your speed to lead and ensure that your leads get contacted within minutes of them completing your lead capture form.

-Want to learn more about this topic, why not read our guide!
-We’ve written an entire guide on the best lead capture strategies.
-Read the guide now!
+And if you want to learn more about this topic, why not read our guide!
+We’ve written an entire guide on the best lead capture strategies to help you better convert your website visitors.